Playing Rules

 (a) An airborne shooter who is fouled by an opponent while in the air, but after the ball is released on a try, is considered to be in the act of shooting until both of the airborne shooter’s feet return to the floor.

-5. Bonus free throws are awarded to the offended team following common non-shooting personal fouls on and after the 7th team foul of the half.
+5. Bonus free throws are awarded to the offended team following common non-shooting personal fouls on and after the 5th team foul of the quarter.
 No bonus free throws are shot following a player control foul or a team control foul.

 6. During free throw attempts, a maximum of six (6) players are permitted to line up along the lane for rebounding.